-Stir-fried beef and broccoli is one of my favorite dishes.
+Stir-fried beef-n-broccoli is one of my favorite dishes.
 It is super quick and straightforward.
 The key is to get all your mise en place done and cut your flank steak on a bias.
 It is also great with chicken, pork tenderloin, and several meat substitutes.

 When people say they hate cooking, it is usually for one or more reasons outside of the actual task of cooking.

 - They do not have the proper tools.

 - Read the recipe before you start cooking.

 - Make sure you understand the wording of a recipe.